 As the energy difference between s and d-orbital is small, both electrons can be involved in ionic and covalent bond formation and exhibit multiple(variable) valency states (oxidation states).

 The elements scandium through manganese (the first half of the first transition series) show the highest oxidation state.
-This is because their valence shell exhibits loss of all of the electrons in both the and orbitals.
+This is because their valence shell exhibits loss of all of the electrons in both the s and d orbitals.
 Manganese displays the highest number of oxidation states which are \(+2, +3, +4, +5, +6,\) and \(+7.\)

 Iron forms oxidation states from \(+2\) to \(+6.\) Elements in the first transition series form ions with a charge of \(+2\) or \(+3.\) The elements belonging to the second and third transition series generally are more stable in higher oxidation states than the first series elements.
 In general, as the atomic radius increases down a group, ions of the second and third Series become larger than the ions in the first Series.